Aurecima Compare logo

 Whether the budget option still feels sensible long term

-A cheaper drive is not automatically the best value if it becomes the one you want to replace first.
+A cheaper drive is not automatically the best value if it becomes the one you are most likely to want to replace first.

 • How useful the drive feels as a real 1TB buying option